 Kandidaatintyö, 10 cr

-- is able to retrieve, analyse and apply information from different sources,
+- are able to retrieve, analyse and apply information from different sources,

-- is able to produce a coherent and analytical piece of scientific work,
+- are able to produce a coherent and analytical piece of scientific work,

-- possesses the skills to construct his/her work efficiently, and
+- possess the skills to construct their work efficiently, and

-- is able to give, receive and use constructive criticism.
+- are able to give, receive and use constructive criticism.